DigitaleGesellschaft/jekyll-theme-conference/README.md

 ## Design

 The design is based on the [Bootstrap 4](http://getbootstrap.com).
-Custom Bootstrap variables such as designed with [Bootstrap Magic](https://pikock.github.io/bootstrap-magic/app/index.html#!/editor) for individual themes can be added in the [bootstrap-custom](_sass/_bootstrap-custom.scss) SASS stylesheet.
+Custom Bootstrap variables such as designed with [Bootstrap Magic](https://pikock.github.io/bootstrap-magic/app/index.html#!/editor) for individual themes can be added in the [main](assets/css/main.scss) SASS stylesheet.

 Upon site building Jekyll takes care of prefixing and building Bootstrap from source including some minor modifications into a single stylesheet.
-While the Bootstrap stylsheet is build from source, the (static) Bootstrap JavaScript files used for responsiveness are included in this repository and have their proper licensing terms.
+While the Bootstrap stylsheet is build from source, the (static) Bootstrap JavaScript files are included in this repository and have their proper licensing terms.

 ## License